kaihara/kwp71scan/README.md

 ## :construction: Currently under development. :construction:

-In-vehicle prototype testing. - in progress -
+1.in progress / In-vehicle prototype testing
 - The coolant temperature, battery voltage, and DTC count were acquired correctly.
 **problem**
 - Insufficient power supply to Arduino
 - Idling became unstable
 - Could not get engine speed data

+2.Wanted information
 I'm investigating the kind of RAM read of KWP71.
 I am in trouble because I cannot find good information.
 At present, battery voltage and engine coolant temperature can be obtained from the ADC channel.